RGB-Tools/RGB-Documentation/state-transitions.md

 # State Transitions

-In order to tackle the most characteristic features of RBG Consensus we will be walking through the following steps:
+Before addressing the specifics and the technicalities of setting-up **contracts** and related contract **states**, it is important to underline that **seal definition** and **seal closing**, and in particular the costruction of a **chain of defined-closed seals**  are meant to provide the ability to implement properly the most important operation of the client-side validated realm: **State Transition**
-1. Analyze how a **State Transitions** works from the the Client-side perspective and the related *point of contacts* which tether such operation with the Bitcoin Blockchain commitments which were discussed in the [Client-side Validation with Bitcoin](csv-w-btc.md) section.
+To that end, in the following paragraphs we will analyze the mechanism behind **State Transitions** from the the Client-side perspective and the related *point of contacts* which tether such operation with the Bitcoin Blockchain commitments discussed in the [Client-side Validation with Bitcoin](csv-w-btc.md) section.
-2. Study the components of the RGB State in terms of structure and data, and the operation that undergo in state transition operation according to the RGB architecture rules.

 ## State definition and its evolutions

 First of all, it's important to visualize in simple terms what a *State Transition* actually is.

-Of course, to do that, a definition of [State]() is required, without going into the specific implementation details of RGB which will be covered later.
+Of course, to do that, a basic definition of [State]() is required, without going into the specific implementation details of RGB which will be covered later.
 Simply put:

 > A State can be defined as a unique configuration of information / data that represents the conditions of a contract in some precise moment in time.